 - Manage expectations with your client about what the final product can achieve.

 The second phase involves the real work of creating the product.
 The phase may include the following tasks:

 - Generate ideas with the team through brainstorming and other techniques.

 Hillary Kelbick, President and Chief Executive Officer of MKP Communications, says the original brainstorming meeting is crucial.
 It’s also important to keep the tone of the meeting to strictly brainstorming: “At this point, there are no bad ideas,” she advises.
 “The rule is we write everything down — even if it sounds stupid.
 Throw everything you’ve got against the wall.
 There’s nothing silly at this point because you don’t know where the creative energy is going to come from.
 Embrace everything.

-”You can learn more about brainstorming techniques by reading “Discover the Best Brainstorming Approaches and Techniques to Motivate Your Team.”
+”You can learn more about brainstorming techniques by reading our guide to motivational brainstorming approaches.

 - Chronicle and share all of those ideas with the team.

 - Assess and learn from similar products in the marketplace, including your client’s competitors.

 - Develop a collaborative work environment, not only by hiring people who work well with others but also by conducting regular short meetings to discuss goals and progress.
 This is also a good time to establish other structures that motivate your team to work collaboratively.